anilkumar2809/DevOps-CI-CD-pipeline/wolfJobs/README.md

 New Feature -

+The new feature I thought of implementing is to do deploy back to the stable version we define if there is any error in the continous deployment we do.
+This way we can actually know if the new updates in the software can be rolled back to the stable versions very easily if there are any bugs.

 ## Screencast

-Link to Screencast for Windows (If above hyperlink is not working) - https://youtu.be/SrHMuLjhWHM
+Link to Screencast for Windows (If above hyperlink is not working) -

 <br>
 Note - I was able to finish the provisioning and runnning the application succesfully here, but not able to finish the prod up and deploy command.